 My dissertation, The State at the Margins: State Social Assistance and Citizenship in Rural Kenya and Tanzania, explores the regional uptake of cash transfers in East Africa and how state social assistance impacts citizens’ perceptions and practices of citizenship and state legitimacy.
 I work under the supervision of Joseph Wong, Courtney Jung and Antoinette Handley.

-While conducting research in Tanzania for my PhD, I was a research fellow at the Economic and Social Research Foundation in Dar es Salaam, where I contributed to policy reports and research designs.
+While conducting research in Tanzania for my PhD, I was a fellow at the Economic and Social Research Foundation in Dar es Salaam.
 I was formerly the vice-curator of the Toronto Hub of World Economic Forum’s Global Shaper Community.

 Prior to my starting my PhD I worked as a filmmaker and communications intern with the United Nations Development Program in Egypt and Serbia and was the director at the non-profit organisation Conversations for Change, which engaged Canadian youth on issues of social change.